open-telemetry/semantic-conventions/docs/dotnet/dotnet-connection-traces.md

 ## Socket connection setup

 The span describes the establishment of the socket connection.
-It's different from `dotnet.http.connection_setup` span, which covers the DNS and TLS handshake duration in addition to socket connection setup.
+It's different from [*HTTP connection setup*](#http-connection-setup) span, which covers the DNS and TLS handshake duration in addition to socket connection setup.

+When *Socket connection setup* span is reported along with *HTTP connection setup* span, the socket span becomes a child of HTTP connection setup.

 Span name SHOULD be `socket connection_setup {network.peer.address}:{network.peer.port}`.
 Span kind SHOULD be `CLIENT`.